Current TOD studies

-MN United FC has proposed construction of a new Major League Soccer stadium on land owned by Metro Transit at 400 Snelling Avenue North in St. Paul.
-Metro Transit will make the site available for the stadium through a long-term ground lease to the City of St. Paul.
-The City anticipates additional development surrounding the stadium, all of which will be served by the METRO Green Line, A Line rapid bus and local bus service.
-Stadium construction is expected to begin in spring 2017, with opening expected in spring 2018.
+Construction is complete on the new Major League Soccer stadium on land owned by Metro Transit at 400 Snelling Avenue North in St. Paul.
+Metro Transit made the site available for the stadium through a long-term ground lease to the City of St. Paul.
+Work is underway to facilitate additional development surrounding the stadium, all of which will be served by the METRO Green Line, A Line rapid bus and local bus service.

 More information is available on the City of St. Paul website.

 METRO Blue Line and METRO Green Line extension projects

 The TOD and Land Use staff at the METRO Blue Line and METRO Green Line extension project offices connect the design, engineering and construction efforts of the LRT alignment with each city and county’s planning, budget and policy development within the half-mile station areas.
 This collaborative, ongoing work fosters TOD along the project alignments and ensures that TOD projects will meet city land use approvals and be a financial success.
 It also increases ridership and revenues for the transit agency and fiscal and social benefits for the city and county.

 More information on these projects can be found here:

 Metropolitan Council METRO Green Line Extension (Southwest LRT)

 Hennepin County Southwest LRT Community Works

 Metropolitan Council – METRO Blue Line Extension (Bottineau)